Our Story: The Craft

 The following summer, after countless skype meetings and late nights, we found ourselves sitting in a simple brick hut with a group of Ugandan women and bags full of yarn.
 What followed thereafter remains to be one of the most surreal experiences of my life, as we watched these ladies nearly master crocheting before our eyes.
 Tears, primarily from Stewart, were in abundance.

-Krochet Kids intl. has continued to grow and evolve in ways we never imagined since we earned our non-profit status in January 2008.
-Today, over 150 people in Uganda and Peru are working, receiving education, and being mentored toward a brighter future in creating gifts that give back.
-The products created abroad have been well received here at home and the collaboration of our staff and beneficiaries around the globe has created a sustainable cycle of employment and empowerment.
+Krochet Kids intl. has continued to grow and evolve in ways we never imagined since our start in 2007.
+Over the last decade we have employed hundreds of people in Uganda and Peru to create a broad array of gifts that give back.
+The products created abroad have been well received here at home and the collaboration of our staff and teams around the globe has created a cycle of employment and empowerment.